waterflow17/optus/README.md

 - webapps contains python web service application including test files
 - README.md is this file

+### How to test
+- Unit Test
+  - The unit test cases are in webapp/tests.py
+  - To run it, use `python3 webapp/tests.py`, (you need to have Flask module installed via pip3)
+- System Test
+  - Refer to 'How to use' section below for detailed instruction
+  - Testing senarios include
+    - Mimic error response from BOM
+    - Passing different temperature as parameters including invalid string
+    - Check and compare with original BOM data.

 ### How to deploy and run
 - Pre-requirement:
   - Install heroku, git, docker in your development environment.